hpafshin/Strategy-Tester/README.md

-# python
+# Strategy Tester
-My Python Projects
-My first project is a simple StockMarket strategy
+This one is a simple StockMarket strategy tester!
-It's a combination of MACD and Williams Aligator indicators At the moment its not final...
+It's a combination of MACD and Williams Aligator indicators